CSrosendahl/MiniP/README.md

 *
     Once in group chat you should be able to chat with the users connected to the groupchat.
 *
-    if you wish to leave at any point type 'quit' and you will be disconnected from the server. (you will hjave to ruin the java file again in order to connect)
+    if you wish to leave at any point type 'quit' and you will be disconnected from the server. (you will have to ruin the java file again in order to connect)

 Note: